Skip to content

 Getting Started

-ThinkWork deploys entirely into your AWS account.
-There is no SaaS control plane, no shared infrastructure, and no black-box hosted harness.
-You own everything, the code runs in your VPC, data lives in your Aurora database, and models run through your Bedrock endpoint.
+This guide is for self-hosting the open Agent Harness in your own AWS account — the leftmost door of the three-tier deployment ladder (ThinkWork open / ThinkWork for Business / ThinkWork Enterprise).
+Everything deploys entirely into your AWS account.
+No SaaS control plane, no shared infrastructure, no black-box hosted harness.
+The code runs in your VPC, data lives in your Aurora database, and models run through your Bedrock endpoint.

 This guide walks you from zero to a running agent invoke.
-The point is not just that ThinkWork is powerful.
-It is that production-grade agent infrastructure can be straightforward to deploy without surrendering ownership of the runtime.
+The point is not that ThinkWork is powerful — it is that a production-grade Agent Harness can be straightforward to deploy without surrendering ownership of the runtime.
+If you’d rather not run the runtime yourself, the same harness is operated by us as ThinkWork for Business; start there instead.

 Before you start, make sure you have: